 - Hotel Kastil

-Bol is situated in the southern part of Brač Croatia, and there are a few ways to get to Island.
-After all, Croatia Island hopping is a part if the experience while visiting Croatia.
+Bol is situated in the southern part of Brač, Croatia, and there are a few ways to get to the island.
+After all, Croatia Island hopping is a part of the experience while visiting Croatia.

 Ferry: There are regular ferry connections from many places, including Split.
 Look for ferry connections to Supetar, which is on the opposite side of Bol, and then you can drive or catch a taxi or bus and arrive in Bol 40minutes later.
 Or look for the catamaran connections to Bol.